jmiiller/dns_shark/README.md

   www.google.com 300   AAAA 2607:f8b0:400a:809::2004
 ```

-You can also call DNS Shark in your own Python code, by importing from the resolver package:
+You can also call DNS Shark in your own Python code, by importing from the dns_resolver package:

 ```
 >>> from dns_shark.dns_resolver import Resolver